kmx-io/runj/README.md

 # runj v0.2

-Run a command with multiple processes.
+Run a command with multiple sub-processes (jobs).

 ## Examples